ko7m/Arduino/README.md

 Project list:

+ - Ascii         - Utility to output ASCII table to serial port
+ - i2cscanner    - Utility to show i2c devices attached to the i2c bus.
+ - i2cscan       - A modification of i2cscanner to scan all devices behind a PCA9546 i2c multiplexer
  - NTPClock      - A simple time server synchronized Arduino clock
- - i2cscanner - Utility to show i2c devices attached to the i2c bus.
- - i2cscan    - A modification to scan all devices behind a PCA9546 i2c multiplexer
  - PSK31Keyboard - Arduino Due-based PSK31 keyboard based on DDS techniques.